sharedgithub/myTestRepo/test/manFund/read.md

 Functional testing ensures that the product/application meets customer and business requirements.
 On the other hand, non-functional testing is done to verify if the product stands up to customer's expectations in terms of quality, reliability usability, performance, compatibility, etc.

-Rist is something which can lead to negative concequences.
+Risk is something which can lead to negative concequences.

+Quality of software testing:
+1) interpersonal and communication skill: knowing how to communicate is neccessary but knowledge of what to say and when to say is what is requrired here...0
+2) Should be able to catch details
+3) Explorer

 error occurs due to human mistake.
 Like if incorrect password is entered that is erro bug defect fault are the same thing and occurs due to incorrect system implementation or error in development like for the above scenario if the error  message is different